Gripe Water vs Gas Drops: The Difference

 Simply shake the bottle before use, then fill the easy-view syringe to the appropriate dose as stated on the package.
 Dispense the liquid slowly, along your baby’s inner cheek, to the side of their tongue while holding them in an upright position as you would while feeding them.
 You can also opt to stir it into an ounce of cool formula or breastmilk.

-A common question that comes up is if you can use gripe water and gas drops at the same time.
+A common question that comes up is if you can use both products at the same time.
 Though we can understand the urge to use anything and everything possible to help your baby’s gas, we’d be remiss if we condoned their dual use.

 Next: Find out what else you can do to help your colicky baby in our article How To Calm Your Crying & Fussy Baby.